opensearch-project/documentation-website/_data-prepper/monitoring.md

 # Monitoring Data Prepper with metrics

-Data Prepper can be monitored with metrics using [Micrometer](https://micrometer.io/).
-There are two types of metrics: JVM and system metrics and plugin metrics.
+You can monitor Data Prepper with metrics using [Micrometer](https://micrometer.io/).
+There are two types of metrics: JVM/system metrics and plugin metrics.
 [Prometheus](https://prometheus.io/) is used as the default metrics backend.

 ## JVM and system metrics

-JVM and system metrics are runtime metrics used to monitor Data Prepper instances.
+JVM and system metrics are runtime metrics that are used to monitor Data Prepper instances.
 They include metrics for classloaders, memory, garbage collection, threads, and others.
 For more information, see [JVM and system metrics](https://micrometer.io/docs/ref/jvm).

 ### Naming